flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 subject to additional scrutiny if it exhibits signs of poor structure, bad practices, instability, or obfuscation.

+#### Trust and history

+Submission decisions may take a submitter's prior conduct into account.

+A pattern of policy violations, uncooperative behaviour, multiple abandoned or poorly maintained apps, misleading practices, or failure to address security and compliance issues may result in rejection of current or new submissions.

 #### Misleading, malicious or illegal submissions

 Submissions that impersonate; engage or encourage to engage in unlawful